Gender Care Clinic

 About the Clinic

-- Endocrinologist
+- Endocrinologists

-- Endocrine Nurse
+- Nurse practitioners

-For appointments and referrals, call the Clinical Coordinator at 416-813-5097.
+For questions about appointments, call the Clinical Coordinator at 416-813-5097.

-If any urgent medical or mental health crises arise please access your local emergency room.
+If any urgent medical or mental health crises arise, please access your local emergency room.

 What to Expect During Your Visit